-Now celebrating its 35th anniversary, the Ezra Jack Keats Award was created to nurture illustrators and writers, early in their careers, who create extraordinary books that reflect our diverse population, the universal experience of childhood and the strength of family.
+The Ezra Jack Keats Award was created to nurture illustrators and writers, early in their careers, who create extraordinary books that reflect our diverse population, the universal experience of childhood, and the strength of family.
 This year, Delaware County Libraries will be awarding a Mock Ezra Jack Keats Award and we need your vote!

 Here’s how to be a judge:

-3. Evaluate each book using the judge’s questions and critique forms inside the booklet as a guide, or use this handy one page guide.
+3. Evaluate each book using the judge’s questions as a guide.

-4. Vote for your favorite book by dropping off your ballot (last page of the booklet) to any local library or by casting your vote below between January 11th and February 28th.
+4. Vote for your favorite book by dropping off your ballot to any local library or cast your vote online using the link below by February 28th.